datreant/datreant/docs/Sim.rst

 Often it is necessary to post-process a simulation trajectory to get it into a useful form for analysis.
-This may involve coordinate transformations that center on a particular set of atoms or fit to a structure, removal of water, skipping of frames, etc. This can mean that for a given simulation, multiple versions of the raw trajectory may be needed.
+This may involve coordinate transformations that center on a particular set of atoms or fit to a structure, removal of water, skipping of frames, etc. This can mean that for a given simulation multiple versions of the raw trajectory may be needed.

 For this reason, a **Sim** can store multiple **Universe** definitions.
 To add